 Banns are declarations that are read out at three Sunday morning services announcing your intention to marry.
 They provide an opportunity for everyone in church to pray for you.

-It can be a very special and moving occasion, so come along if you can.
-Depending on where you live, Banns may be read at other churches.
+Reading of the Banns can be a very special and moving occasion, so come along if you can.

 Planning the service

 You will meet with Revd Trevor to discuss the format of the service, for example which hymns, readings and prayers you may want during the service; and the music you would like played when you enter and leave the church and when signing the registers.